foundersandcoders/coursebook/handbook/debugging.md

 Once you understand what's wrong you need to fix your code.
 If you found an easy solution to your problem this might be simple, but sometimes it will require experimentation.

+### Make sure your code is running

+Always check that the code you think is executing _really is_.
+It's surprisingly common to be refreshing the deployed production site wondering why your local changes aren't showing up.

+Make sure the function you're changing is actually getting called, and if there are any branches in logic (e.g. `if` statements) that you're in the one you expect.
+This can be as simple as including a `console.log("here!")`, or as complex as stepping through your code using your [browser's debugger](https://javascript.info/debugging-chrome).

 ### Change one thing

 The biggest mistake beginners make when trying to fix a problem is changing multiple things at once.
 As with scientific experiments you should only ever change one thing at a time.
 This ensures that you know exactly what change was the right one.